 While it may not be possible to transfer a personal loan to another person, there may be a slight chance of transferring a mortgage or car loan.
 While this is rare, it is possible under certain circumstances.
 Some requirements are that the new borrower has the same or higher credit standing and must be qualified for the loan.

 While it may be remotely possible to have loans transferred to another person, these types of loans are rare.
 Moreover, it is generally not possible for personal loans to be transferred from one person to another unless a cosigner or guarantor signed the loan with you.
-In a nutshell, before taking out any type of loan product, it is a must that you read the terms and conditions well.
+In a nutshell, before taking out any type of loan product, you must read the terms and conditions well.
 Knowing this, it is paramount that a borrower makes sure that they will have the capacity to continually repay the loan.
 Lastly, working with a tried and tested lending agency will help you ensure that you will be able to get approved for the loan that will suit your needs and paying capacity.